Walter Baldwin Spencer: Personal life

 Spencer married Mary Elizabeth ('Lillie') Bowman in January 1887.
 The couple had two daughters, and a son who died in infancy.

 Death

 Spencer died from heart failure on 14 July 1929 during an expedition to Tierra del Fuego, Chile/Argentina.
 The events leading to his death are recorded in Spencer's own journal entries, and that of his research assistant Jean Hamilton.
 He was buried in Magallanes (Punta Arenas), Chile.

 Legacy

 In 2009, an Australian Research Council project was established with the aim of aggregating and digitising the original Spencer and Gillen collection.

-The Baldwin Spencer Building at the University of Melbourne was built in 1888 and named for Spencer in 1920. it was listed on the Victorian Heritage Register on 24 June 1992.
+The Baldwin Spencer Building at the University of Melbourne (built 1888) was given his name in 1920.
+It was listed on the Victorian Heritage Register on 24 June 1992.
+Since the 1990's, there have been calls by university staff and students to rename the building.
+This is in light of Baldwin Spencer's well documented views about Aboriginal people and his advocacy for the removal of Aboriginal children from their families.

 In 1976, Australia Post issued a postage stamp bearing Spencer's portrait.

 Spencer is commemorated in the scientific names of two species of Australian lizards: Pseudemoia spenceri and Varanus spenceri.